 An introductory first-person essay in which the student offers a self-evaluation of the contents of the portfolio and how it reflects his or her own process of revision, intellectual growth, plans for publication/dissemination, and professional development (minimum five pages, not to exceed fifteen).

-Three revised seminar papers 15-20 pages in length, including appropriate MLA or Chicago Style documentation.
+Two revised seminar papers 5000-6000 words in length, including appropriate MLA or Chicago Style documentation.

-Papers should represent three distinct literary periods, including at least one prior to 1800 and one after 1800.
-In addition, the contents of the portfolio should represent diversity on a national level, with at least one paper focusing on literature of the Americas and the other on literature from Britain (broadly construed) or its colonies.

-Papers should be developed under the direction of three different faculty members from the English Department, who then will form the committee for the defense.
+Papers should be developed under the direction of two different faculty members from the English Department, who then will form the committee for the defense.
 One member of the committee will serve as the chair, who will coordinate the circulation of the portfolio, the scheduling of the defense, and the submission of evaluation forms to the graduate director within specified deadlines.

-The portfolio will be reviewed and evaluated by this three-member faculty committee using the published assessment rubric.
+The portfolio will be reviewed and evaluated by this two-member faculty committee using the published assessment rubric.